-Now this is a quite apparent reason of failure.
+Now, this is a quite apparent reason for failure.
 If no one is willing to buy your product or service, failure is the obvious result.
 This should be an eye-opener for those startups that build things people don’t want with an irrational hope that they can convince the market to buy them.

 Besides, the polled founders also cited as lack of sufficient capital (29%), a wrong team for the project (23%), and superior competition (19%) as top practical reasons for failure.
 Refer to the rest of the causes in the chart.

 In another study conducted by data marketing firm Fractl, researched over 193 blog posts and researchers (mostly by founders) to come up with reasons behind their startup failure.
 Despite certain limitations, the data does offer some real insight into the practical reasons.